nkunapuli/intention/README.md

 2. Open Chrome and navigate to chrome://extensions/.
 3. Enable "Developer mode" in the top right corner.
 4. Click "Load unpacked" and select the directory containing the extension files.
+5. Input your OpenAI API key.
-5. The Intention icon should now appear in your Chrome toolbar.
+6. Pin the Intention icon to your toolbar.

-## Setup
+## Use
+* To set an intention, click on the Intention icon, input your intention into the text box, and click "Save intention."

-* Click on the Intention icon in your Chrome toolbar.
+* To disable the intention checking, click on the Intention icon and select "No intention."
-* Navigate to the settings page and enter your OpenAI API key.
-* You're all set!
-Intention will now prompt you to set your browsing intention when you open a new window.
+* You can change your API key on the Settings page, which you can find by clicking on the Intention icon and selecting "Settings".

 ## Contributing